Chalarangelo/30-seconds-of-code/snippets/easing-variables.md

 #### Explanation

-The variables are defined globally with the `:root` CSS pseudo-class, which matches the root element of a tree representing the document.
-In HTML, `:root` represents the `<html>` element and is identical to the selector html, except that its specificity is higher.
+The variables are defined globally within the `:root` CSS pseudo-class which matches the root element of a tree representing the document.
+In HTML, `:root` represents the `<html>` element and is identical to the selector `html`, except that its specificity is higher.

 #### Browser support